7 Tips and Tricks to Sell Your House Virtually (Or With Minimal Contact)

 “It’s basically getting in the front door, and then they go through, shoot the house, leave, and we’re ready to go.”

-4. View it as if buyers were there
+5. View it as if buyers were there

 Kahler says he records a detailed video tour for buyers where he points out the home’s features and any flaws.
 “I am very, very cautious on pointing out any little flaws that I see … because on video, obviously, you don’t get as much of the fine detail of a home.”

 Agents also can provide three-dimensional interactive property scans through platforms such as Matterport, Cupix, and EyeSpy360.
+Immoviewer and FloorPlanOnline provide virtual showings and 3D 360-degree video tours.
+BombBomb has video check-ins to stay in touch with prospects.

-Damon says her office’s website allows for interested buyers to click on a calendar for a virtual tour alongside an agent.
+Damon says her office’s website allows interested buyers to click on a calendar for a virtual tour alongside an agent.
 “We’ll sit down and go slide by slide and consult with you,” she says.
 “If that’s a good fit, let’s take it to the next step.
 Eventually, they’re going to have to get in that house.”

-5. Get your home inspected — with modifications
+6. Get your home inspected — with modifications

-Before closing, you’ll still need to enable a home inspector to view the property inside and out (a common contract contingency) or provide a home warranty to cover any structural damage or breakdowns in appliances, such as the furnace or refrigerator.
-But agents say that a homeowner doesn’t have to be present for such inspections; agents can open the property and remain outside while the inspector works.
+Before closing, you’ll still need to have a home inspector view the property inside and out (a common contract contingency) or provide a home warranty to cover any structural damage or breakdowns in appliances, such as the furnace or refrigerator.

 “I think the important thing is just ask, ‘What is your protocol?’ and if they don’t have a protocol in place, that you give them yours,” Damon says.

-6. Assess home value
+7. Assess home value

-7. Vet buyers and offers
+8. Vet buyers and offers

 Bonus tip for some sellers: Close online

 Selling a house virtually is a new experience for many, but it doesn’t have to be negative.
-In fact, the added technology and discussion with agents provides for a more detailed experience and more understanding, Damon says.
+In fact, the added technology and discussion with agents provide for a more detailed experience and more understanding, Damon says.
 “It allows more time for relationship-building in the process.”

 Header Image Source: (Polina Zimmerman / Pexels)